oyanzhi/tp/docs/UserGuide.md

 ### Deleting a reminder : `rDelete`

-Deletes a reminder from a specified person from the address book.
+Deletes a reminder from a specified person in FinHub.

 Format: `rDelete CLIENT_INDEX REMINDER_INDEX`